 Working closely with the Salvadoran government and other local organizations, we are providing lifesaving information services to people uprooted by violence as well as emergency cash relief and assistance to high-risk people seeking shelter and safety.

 Demand that your congressional representative protect vulnerable families who are seeking asylum in the U.S. Take action now.

-Donate now to help us support unaccompanied children, families seeking asylum and refugees hurt by this administration’s unjust policies in the U.S. and elsewhere.
+Donate now to help us support children and their families seeking asylum in the United States.